 Little did I know that while I was working so hard with Ruby on the potty doorbell method, that KK, my first rescue cat, was taking notes.
 Before I knew it, he was at the door ringing the bells to go out.
 He, who has his own door down the hall that is available to come and go at all times, wanted the front door opened instead, at his beck and call.

 So after a little over a month of training, I ended up with a dog that was better but still not completely housetrained and four of six cats that were using the bell like their lives depended on it to be let outside.
 I had to start taking it down when I wasn’t training Ruby because the cats were abusing the bell privilege so much it was driving both Will and I crazy.

 At around 1-1/2 months into the training, Ruby went into heat.
 Things just kept getting more and more fun.
 Luckily, the previous year I’d taken in a dog that had gone into heat shortly after her arrival, so I was prepared when it happened with Ruby.
 That’s when I’d made these dog in heat/potty training pants you can get the directions for here, http://savingcatsdogsandcash.com/how-to-make-dog-in-heat-potty-training-pants/.

 Woken up by the potty doorbell…..for food?

 KK, the instigator of the whole ‘We can use the bells as a shortcut to outside’ plan, was still leading the pack of the potty doorbell abusers.
-He even went so far as to ring the bells as loudly as he could one weekend morning at around 6am because he wanted food.
+He even went so far as to ring the bells as loudly as he could one weekend morning at around 6 am because he wanted food.
 Food!
-He’d learnt that when he rang the bells, I came to the door, and he got what he wanted, which was let out.
+He’d learned that when he rang the bells, I came to the door, and he got what he wanted, which was let out.
 That morning, apparently he decided he would use that power to wake me up to let me know he wanted food.